bjnath/demodocs/INSTALL.rst

 - Simplest solution:
   `a scientific Python distribution <#scientific-python-distributions>`_.

-- You can install Python packages and work in virtual environments:
+- If you can install Python packages and work in virtual environments:

   - `pip <#install-via-pip>`_